armoha/armoha.github.io/README.md

 to `templates/index.html` and `templates/section.html` to be able to navigate to "taxonomy_list".
 I didnt find out a way to programmatically retrieve the url and thus hardcoded it to be "/tags/" (hints welcome).

+Step 12
+--

+I played around with search but didnt get any results yet (hints welcome).

 Disclaimer
 --